 Displaying a Sports Team’s Logo?
 You’re the Life of the Party

 Identifying yourself publicly with a sports team—whether that’s through a jersey, a hat, or a bumper sticker—is an easy way to feel like you’re part of that crowd, Henney says.
-“People take on the characteristics of their favorite teams,” she says.
-Your favorite team is a winner?
+“People take on the characteristics of their favourite teams,” she says.
+Your favourite team is a winner?
 A scrappy underdog?
 An up-and-coming all-star?
 Then, by extension, so are you.

 Drive a Tricked-Out Pickup?
 You May Lack Confidence